oceanprotocol/market/content/pages/terms.md

+---
+title: Terms and Conditions
+description: Thanks for using our product and services.
+---

 Ocean Marketplace Terms and Conditions (this “**Agreement**”) is made and entered into by and between Ocean Protocol Foundation Ltd., with office at The Commerze @ Irving, 1 Irving Place, #08-11, Singapore, 369546 Singapore (“**Ocean**”) and the legal entity set forth in the Account Information (“**Customer**”).
 It governs Customer’s access to and use of the Ocean Marketplace (as defined below) and takes effect on the date of its acceptance by Customer (the “**Effective Date**”).
 Customer represents being lawfully able to enter into contracts and having legal authority to bind Customer’s entity.